The 2024 Buyer’s Guide to Water Filtration

-Are you considering buying or renting a water treatment system?
-Read our guide to discover the different types of water treatment systems, how to choose a system for your home, troubleshooting tips, and how much water treatment systems cost in Canada.
+Are you considering buying or renting a water filtration system?
+Read our guide to discover the different types of water filtration systems, how to choose a system for your home, troubleshooting tips, and how much water filtration systems cost in Canada.

 Water is essential to everything we do.
 We drink it, we cook with it, and we use it to wash our clothes and dishes.
 It flows through our homes’ pipes, plumbing fixtures and most of the appliances we use.
 Arguably, no other amenity affects our life and our health as much as water — but most people don’t think about the quality of their water until something is noticeably off about it.

-If you are thinking about installing a water treatment system in your home, the many options available can be intimidating.
+If you are thinking about installing a water filtration system in your home, the many options available can be intimidating.
 This guide will introduce you to the different types of systems and the specific water conditions each can fix.
-It will also provide details on water treatment system costs, installation, maintenance and more.
+It will also provide details on water filtration system costs, installation, maintenance and more.

 Continue reading or use the following jump buttons to visit a specific section.

-In general, there are two main categories of water treatment systems:
+In general, there are two main categories of water filtration systems:

-• Point of use (POU) systems (also called under-the-sink treatment systems) are located at a faucet or tap and will treat only the water flowing through that particular location; and
+- Point of use (POU) systems (also called under-the-sink filtration systems) are located at a faucet or tap and will treat only the water flowing through that particular location; and

-Within these two categories are many different types of treatment systems that are designed to address specific water quality issues.
+Within these two categories are many different types of filtration systems that are designed to address specific water quality issues.

 Reverse Osmosis